Studies indicate that over half of workers fail to estimate their retirement needs until their 60s,

 expects to live about 80-85 years with comparable disposable income in retirement.

 reduce your savings needs.
-If your government will provide some sort of social security that could
+If your government provides some sort of social security, that could

 further reduce your savings needs.